 Sports Betting Sites – Different Sports Odds

 Betting sites are always changing their odds due to the changing markets, as we explained above.
-That’s why you might see a team favored by -150 at one sportsbook but -160 at another or even larger disparities in the odds.
+That’s why you might see a team favored by -150 at one gambling website but -160 at another or even larger disparities in the odds.
 Differences in odds between bookmakers can be an opportunity for profit for savvy gamblers.
 Why are odds different between betting sites?
 Well, there’s a lot of factors at play.

-If a sharp sportsbook, like Pinnacle Sports, moves its odds, the rest of the market usually follows.
+If a sharp betting site like MyBookie Sportsbook, moves its odds, the rest of the market usually follows.
 That’s where you get opportunities for chasing steam if the rest of the market doesn’t adjust quickly.
-The sportsbooks that don’t move their odds, they will be beaten up by larger volume sharp bettors or wiseguys.
+The betting websites that don’t move their odds, they will be beaten up by larger volume sharp bettors or wiseguys.
 Online gambling sites will also move their odds in cases where they take a lot of money on one side or occasionally to bait public action on certain contests, which as known as line shading.